GitGab19/blockchain-address-list-generation/README.md

 ## Keys file generation
 In order to create the whole list of private and public keys for the subgroup we've chosen + its seven cosets, run the *KeysFileGeneration.py* script.
 <br><br>

+## Conclusion
+If you want to know more about our paper, you can find it at https://arxiv.org/abs/2206.14107.
+<br><br>
 Feel free to open issues, or to contribute to the project!